 Use these composite video and left/right audio jacks to send analog video and audio signals to an external recording device such as a VCR.
-The signals from these jacks are from the program currently being viewed on the TV screen.
-To make recordings from this output, the TV must be in normal full-screen mode rather than in mode.
+To make recordings from this output, the TV must be in normal full-screen mode rather than in Split Screen mode.

-- From this output you can record audio and video signals from ANT 1, ANT 2, INPUT 1-3, and IEEE 1394 devices. - Digital signals from ANT 1, ANT 2, and IEEE 1394 devices are converted to analog video and audio signals. - Some signals cannot be recorded because of copy-protection flags in the content.
+- You can watch another device while recording, but not another channel. - From this output you can record audio and video signals from ANT 1, ANT 2, INPUT 1-3, and IEEE 1394 devices. - Digital signals from ANT 1, ANT 2, and IEEE 1394 devices are converted to analog video and audio signals. - Some signals cannot be recorded because of copy-protection flags in the content.